 Furthermore, Changing old perspectives may cause the psychonaut to see the world from a different point of view.
 This may cause a sense of alienation and can have an impact on the integration practice.
 Feelings of being different from others after a psychedelic experience are normal, but can be hard to deal with without a supportive community.
 Unfortunately, the prejudice against sacred medicine has arrived in the present day.
 Many psychonauts don’t feel comfortable sharing their experiences.
 If you feel overwhelmed, consider an integration coach.

 As a psychonaut, I have personally experienced flashbacks after a sacred ceremony.
 Most of the time they were just subtle changes in perceptions or geometric patterns.
 But I am aware that some people have experienced stronger flashbacks than myself.
-This is one of the reasons why I believe that it is fruitful to reserve several days after the ceremony dedicated to the integration so that when the sacred experience surfaces in ordinary life, I can focus on it.
+This is one of the reasons why I believe it is fruitful to reserve several days after the ceremony dedicated to the integration so that when the sacred experience surfaces in ordinary life, I can focus on it.

-They don't occur often, but visual hallucinations happening after the effects wear off have been reported.
+They don’t occur often, but visual hallucinations happening after the effects wear off have been reported.
 Hallucinogen Persisting Perception Disorder is the technical term for when the participant relives moments or effects of the psychedelic journey days after the experience.
 During the integration process, it can be valuable to tune in to the reverberations of the ceremony because they can carry important lessons.
-Prepare for possible flashbacks, because they can happen, and observe them carefully because they can reveal something that you didn’t notice before.
+Prepare for possible flashbacks, because they can happen, and observe them carefully because they can reveal something you didn’t notice before.

 Spiritual Bypass